Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Give examples of any experience you’ve gained from volunteering or interning
+- List any relevant experience you’ve gained from volunteering or interning

 References: